YUSU-Dev/website/README.md

 - For naming of directories or files we should use kebab-case.
 - Vue files should end `.ce.vue`

-## Usage on the York SU Website
+## Usage on the YUSU Website

-Any merges to `main` on this repo will automatically be deployed to https://assets.yorksu.org (hosted on Cloudflare R2).
-More information on how to add to the website can be found in [storybook](storybook.digital.yorksu.org/?path=/docs/introduction--docs)
+Any merges to `main` on this repo will automatically be deployed to https://assets.yusu.org (hosted on Cloudflare R2).
+More information on how to add to the website can be found in [storybook](storybook.digital.yusu.org/?path=/docs/introduction--docs)

 ## Contributing

 We have a couple of resources to help you with contributing.

-- To find out more about the different types of contributions, the criteria or how to raise issues read [how to contribute](https://storybook.digital.yorksu.org/?path=/docs/contributing--docs).
+- To find out more about the different types of contributions, the criteria or how to raise issues read [how to contribute](https://storybook.digital.yusu.org/?path=/docs/contributing--docs).
 - Make sure to also read our [coding standards and technical instructions](CONTRIBUTING.md).

 ## Need Help?

 Looking to add this on your website and don't know where to start?
 Reach out to us on the [SU Digital CoP](https://discord.gg/fCF3Ugm8).
-We can also develop components for your own website in your branding reach out to us on the [SU Digital CoP](https://discord.gg/fCF3Ugm8) or email us on [it@yorksu.org](mailto:it@yorksu.org) to discuss pricing.
+We can also develop components for your own website in your branding reach out to us on the [SU Digital CoP](https://discord.gg/fCF3Ugm8) or email us on [it@yusu.org](mailto:it@yusu.org) to discuss pricing.

 ## Security